-His first job was as at a drive-in restaurant as a car-hop; he was nine years old.
+His first job was as at a drive-in restaurant as a car-hop; he was 9 years old.

 An injury caused him to lose a football scholarship at Wayne State University and transfer to Kearney State College, now known as the University of Nebraska at Kearney.

-Served in Vietnam with 9th Infantry Division alongside his brother Tom.
+Served in Vietnam with the 9th Infantry Division alongside his brother, Tom.
 They earned five Purple Hearts between the two of them.

 1982-1985 - President and co-founder of management consulting firm, Collins, Hagel and Clarke Inc.

-1982 - Deputy Commissioner General for the World's Fair, Knoxville, Tennessee.
+1982 - Deputy commissioner general for the World’s Fair in Knoxville, Tennessee.

 1987-1990 - President and CEO of World United Service Organizations.

 1990-1992 - President and CEO of Private Sector Council in Washington, DC.

 1992-1996 - President of McCarthy and Co., an investment banking firm.

 1997-2009 - US Senator (R-NE).
 Retires after two terms.